jamwaffles/jamwaffles.github.io/content/ethercrab-0.4.md

 If you're not familiar with EtherCAT's Distributed Clocks functionality, I'll give a quick intro here.
 Feel free to skip ahead if you don't need the refresher.

-Distributed Clocks or DC for short is a fantastic part of EtherCAT that compensates for the fact that the clocks in every device in the network suffer from drift, phase noise and incoherence relative to each other.
+Distributed Clocks, or DC for short, is a fantastic part of EtherCAT that compensates for the fact that the clocks in every device in the network suffer from drift, phase noise and incoherence relative to each other.
 It is able to do this by designating a specific SubDevice as a reference clock and distributing (hah) that timebase across the network, taking into account propagation delays as well as continuously compensating for drift.
-EtherCAT networks with DC enabled can synchronise all SubDevice input and ouput latching to within 100ns of each other if desired.
+EtherCAT networks with DC enabled can synchronise all SubDevice input and output latching to well within 100ns of each other if desired.

-Because the timebase consistency is now handed over from the MainDevice to a SubDevice with a much tighter clock source, this absolves the network of any jitter or latency in the clock or network stack of the MainDevice when sending the PDI (Process Data Image).
+A SubDevice is much more likely to have a cleaner clock than the MainDevice as it doesn't suffer from OS noise like software interrupts, multiple CPU power states, core swapping and the like.
+This cleanliness is distributed to all other SubDevices, absolving the network of nearly all jitter, glitches or latency from the MainDevice when it transmits the PDI (Process Data Image).

 A lot of applications don't need levels of timing this accurate (e.g. reading sensor data every half a second is pretty relaxed) but for SubDevices like servo drives in Cyclic Synchronous Position